legal/privacy — postlane.dev

 Legal basis: legitimate interests in operating a reliable service.

 If you submit our contact form, we receive your name, email address, and message.
 We use this solely to respond to your enquiry.
+Tickets are processed through our own servers — no third-party support platform receives your enquiry data.

 Legal basis: legitimate interests in responding to customer enquiries.